3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Time spent here: 1.5 hours

 It’s time to head back into the city.
 About ¾ of the way—close to our recommended Boutiquehotel Das Tyrol—are some animals you wouldn’t have met at Schönbrunn Zoo.
-Stop by at Haus des Meeres (“house of the sea”) to see 10,000 creatures, mostly of the sea type, but also several monkey species, lizards, snakes, and insects.
+Stop by Haus des Meeres (“house of the sea”) to see 10,000 creatures, mostly of the sea type, but also several monkey species, lizards, snakes, and insects.
 Does anybody ever really want to see the bugs?!

 The museum is located in a former anti-aircraft tower from World War II.
 What used to be a tall concrete slab is now a multi-story piece of modern architecture with plenty of windows.
 It’s also unique to visit an aquarium where the inhabitants live on multiple above-ground floors.
 The hammerhead won top spot and is located on the 10th floor.
 I wonder if they even enjoy the views.

 You’ll want to stop by 360° OCEANSKY Restaurant Bar for some views of your own, all while digging into some surprisingly good food, perhaps even with a cocktail.
-The rooftop restaurant and terrace is way cooler than anything you’d expect as part of a zoo.
+The rooftop restaurant and terrace are way cooler than anything you’d expect as part of a zoo.

 Day 2, stop 5: Imperial Treasury Vienna (Kaiserliche Schatzkammer)

-Distance from last stop: 1.6 km (1 mile)/20 minute walk
+Distance from last stop: 1.6 km (1 mile)/20-minute walk

 Time spent here: 1 hour